Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

   | AC-CGAN                       | 0.989 ± 0.009        | 0.898 ± 0.010     |  0.904 ± 0.019             |
   | AC-CGAN + uncertainty (min)   | 0.959 ± 0.004        | 0.904 ± 0.014     |  0.873 ± 0.007             |
   | AC-CGAN + uncertainty (max)   | 0.991 ± 0.001        | 0.896 ± 0.015     |  **0.918 ± 0.010**             |
+  <center><em>Results are reported as: mean ± std</em></center>

   ### Uncertainty plots
+  As additional results we report here the uncertainty plots for the MCD generative classification tasks.
+Uncertainty is compute sampling from the network 100 times.
   <details>
   <summary>cGAN GC MCD</summary>